-This homemade tomato soup recipe starts with homegrown tomatoes simmered with onions, garlic, and Italian seasoning.
-Served with fresh basil and chopped bacon, itโs a nutritious, comforting dinner or lunch.
+This homemade tomato soup recipe starts with fresh tomatoes simmered with onions, garlic, and Italian seasoning.
+Serve it topped with fresh basil and chopped bacon for a nutritious, comforting dinner or lunch.

-- Made from fresh summer tomatoes and the robust combination of garlic and onions, this soup is deliciously rich and bursting with flavor.ย
+Flavorful – Made from fresh summer tomatoes and the robust combination of garlic and onions, this is the perfect recipe that is rich and bursting with flavor.

-- Even with prepping the vegetables, this recipe can be made up quickly enough for a busy weeknight meal.
+Healthy and Easy – This is a healthy way to use up all those fresh garden and farmers market tomatoes.
+The best part is, even with prepping the vegetables, this easy recipe can be made up quickly enough for a busy weeknight meal.

-- Tomato soup is a cost-efficient recipe made from simple ingredients that can be enjoyed for lunch or dinner and throughout the week!
+Inexpensive – Tomato soup is a cost-efficient recipe made from simple ingredients that can be enjoyed for lunch or dinner throughout the week!

 - This recipe can easily be adapted to other dietary needs.
 You can make it vegan by using vegetable broth or make it gluten-free by leaving out the flour entirely or substituting it with a cornstarch and water slurry.